 Blu-Ray box, sleeves, and booklet cover for Arrow Academy

 I started working on this set just before I got the e-mail asking me to work on the Godard + Gorin set.
-In the end, I worked on both simultaneously (and still managed to fit in a cross-country trip to see the family for Thanksgiving).
+In the end, I worked on both simultaneously.
 Sacha Guitry was a French actor, playwright, screenwriter, and director.
 This set presents four of his films, each based on his earlier theater work.
 Much like the last few sets, I was unable to watch the films — I only had stills to work with.

 All of the stills required a light to moderate amount of retouching.
 Nothing too complicated and I always add a light layer of grain on top.